j-james/notes/cpsc421/computability.md

 ---
 layout: default
+title: Computability Theory
 ---

-# Computability Theory: Can all software be verified?
+Can all software be verified?

 nothing here yet...